edsoft-wpf/edx-platform/docs/en_us/course_authors/source/appendices/e.rst

   </solution>
   </problem>

-Answer with a decimal tolerance
+Problem with a decimal tolerance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: xml